Table of Contents

 If you thought that Bournemouth could get a draw, or maybe even a win on the road, you would have to bet both results on the money line, and one would automatically lose before the match started, since there can only be one outcome.

-But if you took Bournemouth on the double chance line (+100), which was Bournemouth to win or draw, either result would have won your bet.
+However, if you took Bournemouth on the double chance line (+100), which was Bournemouth to win or draw, either result would have won your bet.

 - Bet MGM’s Edit Your Bet Means It’s Never Over Until It’s Over